 Crow Tattoo Meaning

 Quoth the raven, a literary symbol and an ominous messenger of death.
-Ravens and crows are associated with darker emotions and death due to their black feathers and foreboding history in literature.
+Ravens and crows are associated with darker emotions and death due to the crow’s black feathers and foreboding history in literature.
 These blackbirds often carry omens of death, so they will be a spooky addition to your skin as a tattoo.
 They are also linked to intelligence and mischief, so if those are qualities you hold, this tattoo may be right for you!

-As in famous Edgar Allen Poe stories, ravens are one of the many talking birds in literature.
+As infamous Edgar Allen Poe stories, ravens are one of the many talking birds in literature.
 You may not be able to hear a raven talk to you in real life, but as in a poem of the same name, ravens have functionally spoken to characters and given them messages that drive the plot of the stories.
 Raven tattoos pair well with images such as ink pens, parchment, and open books to show off the literary side of your personality.

 Crows specifically represent guidance and protection in certain European cultures.
 To shed a small ray of light on a commonly unloved bird, these cultures find hope in this blackbird.
 As I mentioned earlier, a Celtic goddess is famous for using a raven to fly over battlefields and blanket them with protection and good fortune.
 The tattoo meaning of a crow can showcase an unconventional picture of luck in your everyday life.